vitekzkytek/PythonDataIES/README.md

 # Data Processing in Python (JEM207)
+Lecture on IES Web Scraper will be held on November 3rd 18.30 at Google Meet: meet.google.com/kww-hbnf-fux

 The course site for the Data Processing in Python from [IES](http://ies.fsv.cuni.cz/).
 See information on [SIS](https://is.cuni.cz/studium/predmety/index.php?do=predmet&kod=JEM207).
 The course is taught by [Martin Hronec](mailto:martin.hronec@fsv.cuni.cz), [Vítek Macháček](mailto:vit.machacek@cerge-ei.cz) and [Jan Šíla](mailto:jan.sila@fsv.cuni.cz).